 Loss of Charters

 Individual chapters choose their own names.
 The selection process itself can be a creative, fun, even provocative experience that should be undertaken under supervision of the Chapter Advisor.
 The process should be taken seriously; once the name is selected it is permanent.
+Limit your name to forty characters or less, including spaces between words.
 The name, along with the reasons for its selection, should be recorded with the chapter history and referenced in chapter mailings, announcements, and ceremonies.

 Naming of your chapter is an opportunity to come up with something creative and fun.
 Clever, “English-related” names such as those listed below lend a unique “character” to the chapter.
 Chapter names may have literary influences, such as authors, characters, and settings.
 Other chapters may name themselves after features of the English language or well-loved teachers.
 The least distinctive names are those that merely duplicate the names of the schools or school mascots.
 The possibilities are as vast as our language.
 Some example names are